spikegrobstein/capnotify/README.md

 built-in, predefined messages and templates.

 Although currently a work in progress, Capnotify provides a solid framework to extend for your notification needs.
+Until the 1.0 release, the interface can change in drastic ways at any time.
+Be sure to restrict the version of the gem until a final release is made.

 ## Installation